Advanced Empirical Market Microstructure

 • Assessment

-The final course evaluation consists of an in-class 35-minute presentation.
+The final course evaluation consists of an individual in-class 35-minute presentation.
 The presentation includes a presentation of an assigned paper and the development of a new research idea based on the assigned paper.

 • Grading Scale